 Regardless of the cause of the delay, the outcome is the same.
 The incident fails to be resolved expeditiously.
 Depending on the situation, a delayed response can have sizable consequences.
 One such example is in the critical care industry, where patient health and safety is a foremost concern.
 Should a server go down in a rehabilitation facility or assisted-living community, and prompt access to patient information isn’t available, or quickly restored, the outcome could be catastrophic.

-To side-step these pain points, many SMBs choose to partner with a third-party service provider to manage their service desk and systems monitoring needs.
-These independent service organizations (ISOs) can monitor all network devices, connections, and circuits; either on site, remotely, or both.
+To side-step these pain points, many SMBs choose to partner with a third-party maintenance provider to manage their service desk and systems monitoring needs.
+These third-party maintenance providers (TPMs) can monitor all network devices, connections, and circuits; either on-site, remotely, or both.
 The firms can quickly respond to any and all incidents at any time of the day or night.
-They can monitor system performance; install patches; optimize databases; perform system upgrades; protect the system from external threats; and holistically minimize the adverse impact of service outages and performance issues.
+They can monitor system performance; install patches; optimize databases; perform system upgrades; protect the system from external threats, and holistically minimize the adverse impact of service outages and performance issues.

 Many of these organizations offer a centralized ticketing management system with task automation and customizable workflows; tracking and reporting, and much, much more.
 Through a single user interface, service requests, incidents, problems and change orders can all be managed efficiently and cost-effectively for far less than the annual cost of adding an additional full-time staff member to handle after-hours operations.
 SMBs benefit from high-performance at affordable price points, with flexible terms that match their needs.
 These firms can also provide daytime coverage, complete data center management services, project management, and a host of other IT infrastructure services, enabling small businesses to focus their resources on delivering their core mission and enhancing customer value.

-Learn how Maintech’s ITaaS Services helped it’s client solve pain points many businesses like yours are faced with today:
+Learn how Maintech’s ITaaS Services solves pain points many businesses like yours are faced with today: